 Distribute Operating System Upgrade Packages

-Review the selected distribution points, groups and click Next.
+Review the selected distribution points and groups and click Next.

 Review the settings and click Next.